 My husband’s favourite curry is the Gujarati Undhiyu so this recipe is very similar to the Undhiyu but I have not used as many vegetables as one uses in Undhiyu.
-The stuffing used in this Vegetable Curry stuffed with toasted Spices, Oats, Nuts curry is slightly different to give it a rich nutty taste.
+The stuffing used in this Vegetable Curry is toasted Spices, Oats and Nuts.
+The curry has a slightly different and gives give it a rich nutty taste.
 However, I added the muthias to the curry to give it the exotic taste of traditional Undhiyu.

 For stuffing the vegetables: